ellnguyen/LLMs-for-Lecture-Review/README.md

 >4.
 Recursive Algorithms: The Towers of Hanoi is naturally recursive, and recursive strategies can also be used in shortest path algorithms (e.g., dynamic programming approaches).

-To summarize, ChatGPT brings up some interesting ways of representing the two problems.
+To summarize, ChatGPT brings up some interesting ways to represent the two problems.
 For instance, both problems can be represented as state spaces where each state is a configuration of the problem.
 That is, the state may be
 1. the arrangement of disks in Towers of Hanoi
 2. or nodes in a graph